RahulMohanDev/fortunaExpress/README.md

 Platform abstractions: Libuv provides a consistent API across multiple platforms, abstracting away platform-specific details such as differences in file system behavior or network interfaces.

 Overall, Libuv is a critical component of the Node.js runtime, providing the low-level functionality necessary to build scalable, high-performance network applications.

+## thread and thread pools in node.js

+In the context of the V8 JavaScript engine, a process is a single instance of the V8 engine running in a host environment, such as a web browser or a Node.js application.
+A process can contain one or more threads, each of which is responsible for executing JavaScript code and managing memory allocations.

+A thread is a lightweight execution context that is managed by the operating system's scheduler.
+Each thread has its own call stack and can run in parallel with other threads within a process.
+In V8, each thread is responsible for executing JavaScript code and managing the associated memory heap.
+Threads in V8 are typically used to execute user code, such as event handlers or callbacks.

+A thread pool is a collection of worker threads that can be used to perform computationally intensive tasks in parallel with the main thread.
+In V8, the thread pool is used to execute certain types of asynchronous operations, such as file I/O or network requests, in a non-blocking way.
+When an asynchronous operation is initiated, a worker thread from the thread pool is assigned to handle the operation, freeing up the main thread to continue executing other tasks.

+Overall, the use of threads and a thread pool in V8 allows for more efficient and responsive execution of JavaScript code, particularly in the context of I/O-bound or computationally intensive tasks.
+By leveraging multiple threads, V8 can make more effective use of available CPU resources and avoid blocking the main thread, resulting in faster and more scalable JavaScript applications.